Oil up as U.S. drilling stalls, Iranian sanctions bite

 Russia, U.S. & Saudi crude output: tmsnrt.rs/2NqbrBZ

-Reporting by Christopher Johnson in LONDON and Henning Gloystein in SINGAPORE; Editing by Kirsten Donovan
+Reporting by Christopher Johnson in LONDON and Henning Gloystein in SINGAPORE; Editing by Kirsten Donovan and Mark Potter